 Joint collaboration for a national commemoration of World Press Freedom Day aimed at strengthening common action for a conducive legal and regulatory framework; synergies in implementation for increased access to information and freedom of expression; and a common vision for the achievement of related targets of the Sustainable Development Goals.

 The general objective of the 2017 commemoration was to raise awareness of the importance of freedom of the press and remind governments of their commitments made to respect and uphold the right to freedom of expression enshrined under Article 19 of the 1948 Universal Declaration of Human Rights and mark the anniversary of the Declaration of Windhoek, a statement of free press principles made in 1991.

 - Engaging media stakeholders, actors and general public, particularly youth, in highlighting and addressing key issues relevant to building a conducive environment for transparency and accountability

 - Providing a platform for dialogue on current developments in the media environment affecting access to information and press autonomy

 - Drawing consensus for action through a national mechanism for the safety and protection of journalists and media workers, online and offline

 - Advocating for policy and legal framework reform for media progress for sustainable development

 During the official opening of the event, Ms Salome Kitomari, MISA Tanzania Chairperson, took the stand to welcome local media stakeholders and dignitaries invited to this year’s commemorations.

 She said this year’s event was, indeed, marked with sort of apprehension as the media is pushed to redefine itself and its role in a society fascinated and mesmerised by speedy, instant and captivatingly packaged information that is far removed from the traditional interpretation of journalism.

 Thrown into this mix, she contended, the dissemination of unverified information that is not easy to define as fake news.

-Acting as the major host, also in her capacity as an Organizing Committee Chairperson, Ms Salome reminded her audience that the media, whose role is to empower citizens, is itself being disempowered by poor working conditions.
+Acting as the major host, also in her capacity as an Organising Committee Chairperson, Ms Salome reminded her audience that the media, whose role is to empower citizens, is itself being disempowered by poor working conditions.